 Dear Collaborators,

-Solar activity has reached a ~C1 level.
-The largest event since the
+Solar activity has diminished since the last message.
+The largest event

 See http://www.SolarMonitor.org for images and